VatsJari/MicroFace/Image processing analysis/README.md

 # 📁 Image Processing Analysis

-This folder contains the image processing pipelines used in the **MicroFace** project, aimed at analyzing and reconstructing microglia cells from high-resolution microscopy images.
+This folder contains the image pre-processing pipelines used in the **MicroFace** project, aimed at analyzing and reconstructing microglia cells from high-resolution microscopy images.
 Our analysis leverages open-source image processing tools like **Fiji** and **CellProfiler** to perform essential pre-processing, illumination correction, and segmentation tasks.

 ---